-Course Title: Literary Criticism in India
+Course Title: Indian Literary Criticism

-Course Objectives: The purpose of this paper is to introduce our students with indigenous criticism and critical theories.
-Here the selection of texts is carried out keeping in mind two vital objectives: first, antiquity and contemporary are brought together; second, various schools of criticism provide contestation grounds for each other.
+Course Objectives: i. the purpose of this paper is to introduce our students with indigenous criticism and critical theories.
+Here the selection of texts is carried out keeping in mind two vital objectives: first, antiquity and contemporary are brought together.

+iii. various schools of criticism provide contestation grounds for each other.
 It will also provide the students an opportunity to study criticism available in translation from other Indian languages.

-Learning Outcomes: Students will become reasonably familiar with the major native critical theories.
+Learning Outcomes: i.
+Students will become reasonably familiar with the major native critical theories.
 By drawing a parallel between these and the other non-Indian critical literature, they will learn to analyse the diverse issues/thought processes that shape critical thinking.
 Immediate environs, hands on ready ground to apply their learning.
 Above all, they will utilize their knowledge empirically by applying to their immediate environs.